eCook Meal

 CURRY TIME

 Place a pot over a medium heat with a drizzle of oil.
-When hot, add ¾ of the diced onion and fry for 4-5 minutes until soft, shifting occasionally.
-Add the Tomato paste, the curry rub (to taste), the sliced chilli (to taste), and the grated garlic.
+When hot, add ¾ of the diced Onion and fry for 4-5 minutes until soft, shifting occasionally.
+Add the Tomato paste, the curry rub (to taste), the sliced Chilli (to taste), and the grated garlic.
 Fry for 1-2 minutes until fragrant, shifting constantly.
 Add the diced tomato and fry for 2-3 minutes, shifting occasionally.
 Pour in 100ml of water and bring up to a boil.
 Once boiling, reduce the heat and leave to simmer for 8-10 minutes, stirring occasionally, until slightly thickened.
 Just before serving, add the Spinach and mix until wilted.
 Season to taste.

 NSHIMA